 Jeepneys are a popular and cheap way to get around the city of Manila.
-No two are the same and yet they’re easily recognisable due to their kitsch decor.
+No two are the same and yet they’re easily recognizable due to their kitsch decor.

 These minibuses originate from old US military World War II jeeps.
 They have been redecorated and used as part of the Philippines’ public transport.

-Recently, the government has begun to regulate their use as part of a programme to reduce emissions.
+Recently, the government has begun to regulate their use as part of a program to reduce emissions.
 Since then, Jeepneys older than 15 years are no longer allowed to stay in use.